 Measures of student learning and achievement such as NCLEX-RN pass rates and graduate hiring rates were regularly reported to the Board.
-In response to the decreased hiring rate related to the economic crisis, the Board chair and Financial Aid administrator successfully obtained a tuition agreement contract waiver.
-In fall 2013, the Board President reported that RN I positions for which CONAH graduates qualify do not require banding, which will expedite the hiring process for graduates who passed their NCLEX-RN examinations.
-After implementation of the new procedure, the DHS hiring rate for the subsequent Cohort (2013-II) increased to 78 percent from 32 percent for Cohort 2013-I.
+(IVC4) In response to the decreased hiring rate related to the economic crisis, the Board chair and Financial Aid administrator successfully obtained a tuition agreement contract waiver.
+In fall 2013, the Board President reported that entry level, RN I positions for which CONAH graduates qualify no longer require ranking of candidates.
+This will expedite the hiring process for CONAH graduates who passed their NCLEX-RN examinations.
+After implementation of the new procedure, the DHS hiring rate for the subsequent Cohort (2013-II) increased to 78 percent as compared to 32 percent for the 2013-I Cohort.
+(IVC32)

-The Board utilizes policies consistent with quality education with the objective of continuously improving student learning programs, services, and resources necessary to support them.
 The Board ensures CONAH has the necessary resources to deliver quality student learning programs and services.
 In 2017-2018, the provost acquired approval for \$350,000 one-time funding to enhance CONAH grounds, classrooms, and electronic resources to improve the educational quality of the programs.

 Board decisions support institutional goals, quality, and improvement through its policies, institutional planning, and resource allocation.
-The Board is aware of Institutional set standards and analysis of results that have led to improved student achievement and learning.
+The Board is aware of Institutional - set standards and analysis of results that have led to improved student achievement and learning.